MicrosoftDocs/azure-docs/articles/media-services/media-services-deliver-keys-and-licenses.md

 ---
 title: Use Azure Media Services to deliver DRM licenses or AES keys | Microsoft Docs
-description: This article describes how you can use Azure Media Services to deliver PlayReady and/or Widevine licenses and AES keys but do the rest (encoding, encrypting, streaming) by using your on-premises servers.
+description: This article describes how you can use Azure Media Services to deliver PlayReady and/or Widevine licenses and AES keys but do the rest (encode, encrypt, stream) by using your on-premises servers.
 services: media-services
 documentationcenter: ''
 author: Juliako